google/oboe/FullGuide.md

 The callback does a non-blocking read from the input stream placing the data into the buffer of the output stream.

-(Note that Oboe version 1 does not support input streams, so this example cannot run.)

     class AudioEngine : AudioStreamCallback {
     public: